Another PS5 pre-order page has us praying to the console gods

 Last week, we all let out a collective scream as Amazon put up a PS5 pre-order page with an alarming £599.99 price tag.
 And although Amazon later confirmed it was just a holding page with a fictional price, another pre-order page is so similar that we’re getting legitimately spooked that Sony is planning a PS5 price bombshell when it launches later this year.

-Play-Asia’s PlayStation 5 listing now has no price listed, but when it first went live it said $699.99.
+Play-Asia’s PlayStation 5 listing now has no price listed, but when it first went live it said $699.99 (see below image).
 That’s a currency conversion of about £558 at the time of writing, so not too far removed from Amazon’s holding price.

 - Have you seen the PS5's new UI yet?